You might have heard of this term before, but do you really know what it is?

-"Accrued income" is thus income that has been earned through the provision of goods and services which has not yet been paid for.
+"Accrued income" is thus income that has been earned through providing goods and services which have not yet been paid for.

-You've provided some goods or services on credit, and another business owes you.
+In other words, you've provided some goods or services on credit, and another business owes you for that.

 Accrued Income and Debtors